What is User Choice?

 • 12 months part-time

-If you are of Aboriginal or Torres Strait Islander origin
+• Of Aboriginal or Torres Strait Islander origin

-Others Government Funding Schemes in Northern Territory
+Others Government Funding Schemes in Australian Capital Territory

 How many qualifications can you do through User Choice?